 Our fourth and fifth grade students get more acquainted with the temple this youth group.
 HRTY 45 will have more youth events during the year HRTY 45 will have events at TBH and offsite.

-Programs for our sixth, seventh and eighth graders are both social and social action in orientation and are often held other youth groups from around the city.
+Programs for our sixth, seventh and eighth graders are both social and social action in orientation and are often held with other youth groups from around the city.
 Jr HRTY members will also have the opportunity to participate in NFTY678.
 NFTY678 brings the NFTY experience to middle school youth in grades 6 to 8.
 Our events are designed especially for this age group, providing participants with age-appropriate activities in a safe, welcoming and caring community of peers.

-is our senior youth group for ninth, tenth, eleventh and twelfth graders.
+Our senior youth group for ninth, tenth, eleventh and twelfth graders.
 HRTY members develop leadership skills and run their own program of social and educational activities with the guidance of an adult supervisor.
-HRTY participates in temple events, local events and national events as part of the Reform movement’s NFTY (North American Federation of Temple Youth) organization, including retreat weekends with 200 other Jewish teens.
+HRTY participates in temple events, local events, and national events as part of the Reform movement’s NFTY (North American Federation of Temple Youth) organization, including retreat weekends with 200 other Jewish teens.